syncfusion-content/maui-docs/MAUI/PDF-Viewer/Select-Deselect-Annotations.md

 {% highlight c# %}
 void SelectAnnotation()
 {
-    //Obtain the annotation collection using `SfPdfViewer` instance.
+    // Obtain the annotation collection using `SfPdfViewer` instance.
     ReadOnlyObservableCollection<Annotation> annotations = PdfViewer.Annotations;

-    //Select the first annotation in the collection using the `SelectAnnotation` method of `SfPdfViewer` instance.
+    // Select the first annotation in the collection using the `SelectAnnotation` method of `SfPdfViewer` instance.
     PdfViewer.SelectAnnotation(annotations[0]);
 }
 {% endhighlight %}